Key Metrics for eCommerce Performance Analysis

 Average Order Value (AOV)

-Average order value measures how much customers spend per transaction.
+Average order value measures spending per transaction.
 When AOV rises, you earn more from the same traffic.

-To raise AOV, guide shoppers to the right add-ons and remove doubt.
-Clear product details, size guides, and fast shipping info can help customers feel ready to buy more.
+Increase AOV by guiding shoppers to useful add-ons and removing doubts.
+Clear details, size guides, and fast shipping info help customers feel ready to buy more.

 Tips to increase AOV